Did I ever tell you about the time a Pet Psychic met our dog?

 This is the sad part of the story.
 This is when I tell you that last night we had to kiss Shea goodbye for the last time.

-There's a whole lot I could tell you now about the kids; how we told them, how they reacted.
-The looks on their faces that we'll never forget when they understood what was going to happen.
+There's a whole lot I could share now about the kids; how we told them, how they reacted.
+The looks on their faces when they understood what was going to happen to their dog.
 That's indelible on our hearts.

 In the morning my husband texted me a photo he had on his desk at work.
 It was from a birthday party we were at, in Central Park, ten years ago.
 We were still dating.
 We looked younger.
 We weren't exhausted.
-And Shea was next to us.
+And Shea was next to us in the grass.
 Golden, happy, woven into our lives already, doing her job: Safe with The Boy, and taking care of The Girl.

 You could tell there was no where else she'd rather be.
 And we all looked like we knew, we were so very, very lucky.